T-Mobile will sell the OnePlus 6T, marking OnePlus's first big carrier deal

 Blockchain Decoded: CNET looks at the tech powering bitcoin -- and soon, too, a myriad of services that will change your life.

-Discuss: OnePlus 6T will launch with T-Mobile, its first US carrier partner
+Discuss: OnePlus 6T will launch with T-Mobile in first US carrier deal ever

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.